openshift/source-to-image/CONTRIBUTING.md

 ## Test Suites

-STI uses two levels of testing - unit tests and integration tests, both of them are run on each pull request, so make sure to run those before submitting one.
+S2I uses two levels of testing - unit tests and integration tests, both of them are run on each pull request, so make sure to run those before submitting one.